UK imams urge British Muslims to shun Syria and Iraq

 An estimated 500 British Muslims are believed to have taken up arms in Syria.

-Security services say the influx of Western Muslims to Syria creates a threat to the West, when radicalised fighters return home from fighting in the region.
+Security services say the influx of Western Muslims to Syria creates a threat to the West, when radicalized fighters return home from fighting in the region.

 Britain has stepped up security at airports after U.S. officials said they were concerned that al Qaeda operatives in Syria and Yemen were developing bombs that could be smuggled onto planes.